Contents

 Outputs:

-• Residual Helmholtz free energy, no units
+• Residual Helmholtz energy, no units.

 You can define your own EoS by adding a method to a_res that accepts your custom model.